alexsla/extinction/README.md

-# Over-the-horizon extinction risk analyses for Australian tetrapods
+# Over-the-horizon extinction risk analyses

 This repository contains code required to run analyses of future extinction risk for Australia’s land vertebrates.
 The methodology